 Figure 12.
 The six possible phase alignments.
+This figure is from Md Azizul Islam’s master’s creative component, “Selective Inference for Bullet Comparisons in Forensic Analysis.”
+2025.
+Iowa State University.

 To determine whether two bullets originate from the same or different sources, we perform a t-test.
-The null hypothesis assumes no difference between the mean similarity scores of matching and non matching lands.
+The null hypothesis assumes no difference between the mean similarity scores of matching and non-matching lands.
 The alternative hypothesis states that the mean similarity score for matching lands is greater than that for non-matching lands.
-In other words, matching lands from the same bullet or firearm are expected to show higher similarity values than non-matching lands.
+In other words, matching lands from the same barrel or firearm are expected to show higher similarity values than non-matching lands.

-However, selecting a specific phase introduces selection bias.
+However, selecting a specific phase introduces selection bias and increases the probability of false identifications (Type 1 errors).
 To address this issue, BulletAnalyzr implements a new statistical approach called the phase test, designed to correct the inflation of Type I errors that occur when traditional t-tests are applied under phase-selection grouping.
 The phase test employs a new test statistic based on order statistics from the six-phase means.
-Specifically, it measures the difference between the phase with the highest average similarity score and the phase with the 3rd highest average similary score.
+Specifically, it measures the difference between the phase with the highest average similarity score and the phase with the 4th highest average similarity score.
 This value is defined as the phase test score.

 The phase test score and the probability of false identification can be found below.
 For the example bullets, the probability of a false identification is less than 1 in 10 million.